themaximalist/imagine.js/README.md

 ## LLM Prompt

-Running your prompt through an LLM first can produce incredible results. `Imagine.js` is easy to combine with [LLM.js](https://llmjs.themaximalist.com) to quickly remix and increase the quality of your prompts.
+Running your prompt through an LLM first can produce great results. `Imagine.js` is easy to combine with [LLM.js](https://llmjs.themaximalist.com) to quickly remix and increase the quality of your prompts.

 ```javascript
 const LLM = require("@themaximalist/llm.js");